Community Engagement

 Fighting Exploitation with Older Adult Nest Egg

 OlderAdultNestEgg.com, the IOG's website dedicated to understanding and assessing financial decision making in older adults, has expanded with new assessments, services and resources.
-Visit the section that best meets your needs: professional, older adult or caregiver.
+Visit the section that best meets your needs: professional needs, older adult needs or caregiver needs.
 A new Financial Vulnerability Survey has just been released as a do-it-yourself check-up for older adults concerned they are at risk of financial exploitation.
 All services, assessments and resources on the website are free; many don't even require an account.
 We even have information about brain health and aging.
 If you haven't visited recently, come see what's new.

 A Newsletter for Caregivers